Topological pumping of bimerons in spiral magnets: Conclusions

 The results rely only on the symmetries of the spiral background and naturally extend to three-dimensional systems, for which the bimeron texture repeats for every fixed $z$, forming a bimeron string.
-Therefore, bulk spiral multiferroics, such as TbMnO$_3$, MnWO$_4$, and CuO \cite{Kimura03, Tokura10}, are promising candidates for realizing an Archimedean screw-like pump for bimerons.
-In materials with strong easy-axis anisotropy, the rotating magnetic field has to overcome a significant energy barrier to pump the bimeron.
-However, this barrier can be suppressed by applying an additional static magnetic field, estimated at $4\,$--$\,8$~T for MnWO$_4$ and TbMnO$_3$.
-In bulk multiferroics, spins in adjacent spiral chains typically interact antiferromagnetically.
-In contrast, monolayer multiferroics exhibit ferromagnetically coupled spiral chains, e.g. VI$_2$, NiI$_2$, and NiBr$_2$ \cite{Song22, Sodequist23}.
+Therefore, bulk spiral multiferroics, such as TbMnO$_3$, MnWO$_4$, and CuO \cite{Kimura03, Cheong07, Tokura10}, represent promising platforms for the realization of bimeron topological pumping.
+In these materials, spins in adjacent spiral chains typically interact antiferromagnetically.
+In contrast, monolayer multiferroics present ferromagnetically coupled spiral chains, e.g. NiI$_2$, VI$_2$, and NiBr$_2$ \cite{Song22, Sodequist23}.
 Hence, both the dynamical cases can be accessed.
 Nevertheless, the antiferromagnetic case is probably more relevant for racetrack memory applications, as the bimeron moves along a fixed direction, the spiral wave vector.
 Thus, bulk spiral multiferroics realize a natural racetrack, where a $2\pi$ field rotation shifts skyrmionic textures by precisely one spiral period.